Misago Nelly Wilson: Personal life

-Misago Wilson was born in Gisagara district, Rwanda.
-In 2009, he obtained a degree in finance from School of Finance and Banking, (currently known as University of Rwanda’s College of Business and Economics: UR-CBE).
+Misago Wilson was born in Gisagara District, Rwanda.
+In 2010, he obtained a degree in finance from School of Finance and Banking, (currently known as University of Rwanda’s College of Business and Economics: UR-CBE).

-In 2013 he married his longtime partner, Hilarie Uwabimfura.
+In 2013, he married his longtime partner, Hilarie Uwabimfura.
 The wedding ceremony took place at Remera-Kigali.
-He is a father of two sons In January 2014 his 1st son was born and the second in Feb 2018.
+He is a father of two sons.
+In January 2014 his 1st son was born and the second was born in Feb 2018.

 Misago Wilson is very passionate about film production and creativity.
-He like music and watching movies especially TV series in free time.
-He likes to travel as hobby and making new friends.
+He likes music and watching movies especially TV series during his free time.
+He likes to travel as a hobby and making new friends.